Setup Wifi when no Ethernet Connection is available:

 It is important that the file of step #6 is not copied until after this first initial boot has been done.

-- Copy your ‘remotetx.conf’ license file to the /boot folder of the SD Card.
+- Copy your ‘remotetx.conf’ license file the micro SD Card.

 - Create a new file with ‘Notepad‘ or a text editor and name it exactly ‘wpa_supplicant.conf’ (without the quotes).
-Copy the text lines from #6 below into it and save it to the /boot folder of the SD Card.
+Copy the text lines from #6 below into it and save it to the micro SD Card.
 (Make sure the file ends in .conf not .txt)

 - Contents of ‘wpa_supplicant.conf’: (You can also download it in a zip file at: wpa_supplicant.conf.zip)

-- Replace NETWORK_NAME and NETWORK_PASSWORD with your wifi credentials and save to /boot.
+- Replace NETWORK_NAME and NETWORK_PASSWORD with your wifi credentials and save on micro SD card.

-- Put the SD Card back in the Pi and power it up to boot it.
+- Put the micro SD Card back in the Pi and power it up to boot it.

 - After a minute or two the RemoteTx Pi should attached to your wifi network and will be reachable at:

 - Steps 5-8 can be repeated any time you want to setup wifi without using the RemoteTx web interface.
 It is not necessary to start with a new micro SD card.
 All wifi settings will be replaced with the new file.

 Disable onboard wifi to use external USB wifi interface:

 - Put the Pi micro SD Card in a PC or Mac.

 - Open the ‘config.txt’ that is on the micro SD Card.